samf01/irbisio-site/content/funds/growth-fund/index.md

       statement: All investment programmes undertaken by Irbisio are compliant with the United Nations Sustainable Development Goals
       list:
-        - point: Low carbon mobility solutions
+        - point: Low-carbon mobility solutions
         - point: Sustainable buildings and energy efficiency
         - point: Biochemicals
         - point: Water and waste management